Q1 Generally about feeding cats

 Because of the containment of probiotics, it is possible to alternate between the ADULT variants without mixing the food for a few days.
 When changing from KITTEN to ADULT it is advisable to mix in the ADULT with the KITTEN gradually over the course of two weeks.

-The reason for this is, that if the content of protein is increased and the amount of fat is decreased at the same time, a better metabolism is achieved.
+The reason for this is, that if the content of protein is increased and the amount of fat is decreased at the same time, better metabolism is achieved.
 Protein and carbohydrates contain almost the same amount of energy, whereas fat contains 2-3 times as much.
 Hence, if the amounts of fat are reduced, it is possible to add extra amounts of protein, without increasing the total energy/calorie content of the food.

-Studies have shown that increasing the protein content of a food has a beneficial effect on the metabolism, because metabolizing proteins requires more energy than metabolizing carbohydrates.
-An increased satiety is also achieved by increasing the consumption of proteins.
+Studies have shown that increasing the protein content of a food has a beneficial effect on the metabolism because metabolizing proteins requires more energy than metabolizing carbohydrates.
+Increased satiety is also achieved by increasing the consumption of proteins.

 Other than abovementioned, there is also a difference between which “products” protein, fat and carbohydrates are converted into.
 If the cat receives more fat than it needs according to its energy requirements, the excessive fat is accumulated as depots of energy within the body.
-The same thing applies for carbohydrates.
+The same thing applies to carbohydrates.
 Protein on the other hand is broken down into amino acids, is part of the formation/conservation of muscles, and are accumulated in these.
 Hence, by increasing the protein content the risk of overweight is decreased.

 When cats are neutered their metabolism is rapidly decreased, and it is very important to adjust the amount of food given to the cat accordingly.
 Overweight must be avoided at all costs since obesity in cats has the same consequences as seen in humans.
 Increased risk of joint problems, diabetes or problems with the heart are some of the consequences associated with obesity.